Skip to content

 The length of your divorce process depends on the duration of your marriage as well as your wealth.
 In general, if you and your spouse agree on all issues, are neither very wealthy and have not been married for long, at least four to six months can be expected before you can officially dissolve your marriage.
 If there are disputes over assets, maintenance payments or custody rights, or in case you have been married for a long time, the divorce process may take a year or more.

-The best is to seek advice from a counselling centre or a lawyer.
+You could seek advice from a counselling centre or a lawyer.
 To find a counselling centre or lawyer nearby, visit our Local Information page.
-Enter the name of the city where you live and search for asylum, residency or legal advice in your area.
-Alternatively, you can seek advice from PRO ASYL.
+Enter the name of the city where you live and search for residency or legal advice in your area.

 The annulment of a marriage is not equivalent to a divorce.
 If annulled, a marriage is terminated by a court order because it was not registered according to the marriage regulations in Germany.
 A marriage may be annulled when: